 Kaplan Nursing Admission Test

-For students applying to the Fall 2022/Spring 2023 Nursing program, Kaplan testing will be available onsite at KCC in the Nursing Department on designated dates.
-Testing dates will become available starting in January.
+For students applying to the Fall 2022/Spring 2023 Nursing Program, Kaplan testing will be available onsite at KCC in the Nursing Department on designated dates.

 Advanced Placement (LPN to RN) Admissions Requirements